pexels-photo.jpg

 Overall, this problem is a great exercise in using loops and conditional statements to solve a simple mathematical problem.
 With a little bit of programming, we can easily find the sum of all the multiples of 3 or 5 below any given limit.

-Mario
+Mario Roecher

-As an expert software engineer, manager and leader, I am passionate about developing innovative solutions that drive business success.
-With an MBA and certificates as a software architect and Azure solution architect, I bring a unique blend of technical and business acumen to every project.
+As an expert software engineer, manager, and leader, I am passionate about developing innovative solutions that drive business success.
+With an MBA and certifications as a software architect and Azure solution architect, I bring a unique blend of technical and business acumen to every project.
+I am deeply committed to integrating artificial intelligence into our solutions, always with a keen eye on ethical considerations to ensure responsible and fair AI deployment.

 Beyond my professional pursuits, I am also an extreme sports enthusiast, with a love for windsurfing, mountain biking, and snowboarding.
-I enjoy traveling and experiencing new cultures, and I am an advocate for agile work models that prioritize flexibility, collaboration, and innovation.
+I enjoy traveling and experiencing new cultures and advocate for agile work models that prioritize flexibility, collaboration, and innovation.
 Let's connect and explore how we can drive transformative change together!